 "This wasn't my best 'Baby Prize' but it was necessary after I had my third child in as many years.
 I got a gift that I think no mother really ever wants, but I needed it in order to cart my three little kiddies around: a minivan!" —Stephanie

-"The best gift you can ever receive is the father doing when the baby arrives.
+"The best gift you can ever receive is the father doing most of the work when the baby arrives.
 My husband did everything for me and the baby the first couple of weeks after we brought our little one home.
 He did everything but breastfeed." —Ashley